DennyScott/Blog-Posts/OOJavascript.md

 #Object Oriented Javascript
 ######Denny Scott and Travis Scott
 Let's talk about Object Oriented Javascript.
-As with everything in Javascript, there is many ways to architect Object Orienteation.
+As with everything in Javascript, there is many ways to architect Object Orientation.
 The following is my best practice.
-It's the collective sum of opinons between different developers at my workplace, and the general approach to keep things simple, and allow testing.
+It's the collective sum of opinions between different developers at my workplace, and the general approach to keep things simple, and allow testing.

 ##What is Object Oriented Javascript
 Javascript doesn't allow Object Orientation in the traditional sense.
 Rather Javascript accomplishes Object Orientation using what is known as Prototype-based programming.
 For a better description of prototype-based programming, we will use Mozillas definition:

-Prototype-based programming is a style of object-oriented programming in which classes are not present, and behavior reuse (known as inheritance in class-based languages) is accomplished through a process of decorating existing objects which serve as prototypes.
+>>Prototype-based programming is a style of object-oriented programming in which classes are not present, and behavior reuse (known as inheritance in class-based languages) is accomplished through a process of decorating existing objects which serve as prototypes.
 This model is also known as class-less, prototype-oriented, or instance-based programming.

 In general, we will be building a variable in Javascript, then adding Prototype functionalities to this variable.
 This will allow other Objects to "inherit" these functionalities.
 As with traditional Object-Oriented programming Languages, new objects of this variables can be made using the **new** keyword.
 To get a better grasp, we'll have some demos in a section further ahead.
 Until then, just understand that Javascript is attempting to mimic tradtional Object Orientation, but using a different prototype-based system.
 This syntax will also be greatly cleaned up in ECMA 6, which we will discuss further on.